-But this freedom is mistaken for the term widely used in the Indian Society,–‘Allow’.
+My freedom is mine; I am born with this, a gift from Mother Nature.
+But this freedom is mistaken for the term widely used in Indian society— ‘allow’.

 My friends and family think my husband allowed me to study and work, and that’s why I’m so independent.
 But hear out my side of the story, too.

 We, women, are conditioned with the thought that we must get permission from the men in our lives.
 Till we are married off, we have to take permission and make sure our father ‘allows’ us to do things a certain way, depending on the conditioning of society.